Single sign-on (SSO)

 To make use of a one-time logon or session token, you can:

-For a sample web application that uses server-side code to get a logon token and use it to embed Dundas BI, see the Dundas BI viewer integration sample.
+For a sample web application that uses server-side code to get a logon token and use it to embed Dundas or Logi Symphony's Managed Dashboards and Reports, see the viewer integration sample.
+The article on embedding without iframes describes how to use tokens with that embedding method.

 7. See also